§ 39-2-1.2. Utility base rate Advertising, demand-side management and renewables.

 (c) [Deleted by P.L.
 2012, ch.
 241, art.
 4, § 14].

-(d) The executive director of the commerce corporation is authorized and may enter into a contract with a contractor for the cost-effective administration of the renewable-energy programs funded by this section.
-A competitive bid and contract award for administration of the renewable-energy programs may occur every three (3) years and shall include, as a condition, that after July 1, 2008, the account for the renewable-energy programs shall be maintained and administered by the commerce corporation as provided for in subsection (b).
+(d) The chief executive officer of the commerce corporation is authorized and may enter into a contract with a contractor for the cost-effective administration of the renewable-energy programs funded by this section.
+A competitive bid and contract award for administration of the renewable-energy programs may occur every three (3) years and shall include, as a condition, that after July 1, 2008, the account for the renewable-energy programs shall be maintained and administered by the commerce corporation as provided for in subsection (b) of this section.

 (e) Effective January 1, 2007, and for a period of sixteen (16) years thereafter, each gas-distribution company shall include, with the approval of the commission, a charge per deca therm delivered to fund demand-side management programs (the "gas demand-side charge"), including, but not limited to, programs for cost-effective energy efficiency, energy conservation, combined heat and power systems, and weatherization services for low-income households.